Interested in getting the Kingdom of David achievement (As a Jew, create the Kingdom of Israel), I had a few run a Semien (some duchy in Ethopia).

 There is a fix for that: later in the game, when I got Empire of Arabia, in intrigue, it allowed me to switch ruler to egyptian culture and to orthodox religion.
 It was not the case earlier, not with custom Egypt Empire for instance.
 I do not know if it is intended like this and why it would be, if so.

 5. Building number one world Empire

-At some point, I had multiple kingdom titles and the biggest real on all accounts (gold, size, army).
-At enough prestige to create an Egyptian empire: that is not so easy with seniority and short lived rulers.
-If your rulers was not duke of sort being inheriting of the main title, it is unlikely he will reach thre required 8000 prestige.
+At some point, I had multiple kingdom titles and was the biggest real on all accounts (gold, size, army).
+And enough prestige to create an Egyptian empire: that is not so easy with seniority and short lived rulers.
+If your ruler was not duke of sort before of the main title, it is unlikely he will reach the required 8000 prestige.

 Getting Constantinople now was just a matter of striking at the best time.
 Problem is, all this expansion rose dangerously the threat level.